Conclusion of marriage

 The spouses may restrict each other’s right to their personal property with a prenuptial agreement.
 Both spouses have to give their consent to this.

 Marriage ceremony options

-You can get married at the Local Register Office, in a district court, in a church or on the premises of some other religious society.
+You can get married at a local register office, in a district court, in a church or on the premises of some other religious society.

 Examination of impediments to marriage